Billing with BPAY

 Can an overseas business use BPAY to get paid?

-BPAY is only available for businesses that have an ACN, ABN or ARBN and a banking relationship with an Australian bank.
+BPAY is only available for businesses that have been incorporated or formed in Australia, have an ACN or ABN and a banking relationship with an Australian bank.
 BPAY payments can also only be made from participating Australian banks.

 What does BPAY cost?